etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_speedSizeX          | any integer   | 3

-Horizontal size of speedometer 2.
+Horizontal size of the ETJump speedometer.

 ---